AndraBisca/mlir-aie/AIEPasses.md

 has access to a single address space.
 To avoid confusion, this pass normalizes any address spaces remaining in the code, converting them to the default address space.
+### `-aie-objectFifo-stateful-transform`: Instantiate the buffers and locks of aie.objectFifo.createObjectFifo operations
+Replace each aie.objectFifo.createObjectFifo operation with aie.buffer and aie.lock operations in the producer tile.
+Convert aie.objectFifo.acquire, aie.objectFifo.release and aie.objectFifo.subviewAccess
+operations into useLock operations by keeping track of acquire/release operations on each objectFifo by each process.

+If the producer and consumer tiles of an aie.objectFifo.createObjectFifo operation are not adjacent, the pass also establised aie.flow and aie.dma operations to enable communication between the tiles.
+### `-aie-register-objectFifos`: Generate acquire/release patterns for producer/consumer processes registered to an objectFifo
+Generate acquire/release patterns in the CoreOps of associated cores for each aie.objectFifo.registerProcess operation.
+Patterns are generated as for loops of different sizes depending on input patterns.
 ### `-aie-standard-lowering`: Lowering operations in AIE cores' regions to Standard
 Outline code inside a particular AIE.core operation into the llvm dialect.
 BufferOp operations are converted to a GlobalMemrefOp and references to